NuevoFoundation/workshops/content/english/sql_workshop/syntax_explanation/_index.md

 {{< youtube wSv5FzbtkjQ >}}

-# An email from the Galactic Federation?
+## An Email from the Galactic Federation?
 In the middle of your journey, you suddenly receive a message from the Galactic Federation.
 What could it be about?

 <br/>